openshift/enhancements/enhancements/machine-config/on-cluster-builds.md

 - Will bootc ConfigMap changes require a reboot to take effect?
   Specifically, when bootc is commanded to update contents on the filesystem, will a reboot be required for the content update to occur?

+- Will bootc eventually support other CRDs such as MachineConfigs?
+Or will bootc only support ConfigMaps for the foreseeable future?

 - How immutable will RHCOS end up being?
 Do we wish to enable more immutability?
 Should a cluster administrator make that determination?